 American Roast (210 °C): Medium Brown Beans maintaining the origin character.
 This is again a special Roast Level which is not commonly available.

-City Roast (219 °C): This is the first level that is used most commonly and is done by all the coffee roasters.
+City Roast (219 °C): This is the first level that in use most commonly.
+And it is available with almost all the coffee roasters.
 It is good for tasting the actual character of coffee beans.

 Full City Roast (225 °C): Medium Dark Brown in color, oil sheen on beans, and at the verge of second crack are the few characters of this roasting level.
 Beans also start to expand their size.
-This level is also used widely and is preferred for a bit stronger taste the City Roast Level.
+This level is is in use at wider span.
+After City Roast, this level is in great consumption.

 Vienna Roast (230 °C): The beans turn into moderate dark brown in color and the origin characteristics start getting fading away.
 The sugar turns into caramel flavor, acidity escapes and the taste turn into a bittersweet.
 The surface becomes a slight oily at this level.

 Italian Roast (240 °C): Dark Brown Oily Beans with all the origin character diminished.
 The second crack comes to an end at this level and smoke starts coming out.
-This roast level is bitter in taste and is preferred by strong coffee lovers only.
+This roast level is bitter in taste.
+Strong coffee lovers mostly like this kind of level.